 Dr. Meg Krausch (they/them) is a public sociologist, which means that I am committed to using my training as a social scientist in the service of the public good.
 I study inequalities and social movements, and I am especially interested in how grassroots communities develop ways to resist their marginalization.

 I have a PhD in Sociology from the University of Minnesota and a BA in International Studies from the University of Chicago (CV).
-I have spent the last 11 years studying social movements and educational projects in Argentina, including teaching for a year in an alternative high school run on consensus-based decision-making.
+I have spent the last 13 years studying social movements and educational projects in Argentina, including teaching for a year in an alternative high school run on consensus-based decision-making.
 I have also conducted research projects on whiteness in the rural Midwest; on gender-based harassment in the university; on critical feminist teaching and resistance to it; and on how we define a social movement.
-In the last few years, I have formed significant relationships in Honduras through my work with the Witness for Peace Solidarity Collective and have increasingly written about the work of environmental activists there.
-I am currently conducting research on the experiences of other trans and gender non-conforming people at work.
+In the last few years, I have formed significant relationships in Honduras through my work with the Witness for Peace Solidarity Collective and have increasingly written about the social and political context there.

-I am based in Dearborn/Detroit, MI, and am originally from Flint.
+I am based in metro Detroit, and am originally from Flint, MI.
 I have been involved in diverse community movements including anti-eviction movements, prison abolitionism, free schools, independent media, and immigrant community spaces.
 I am a queer intersectional feminist, an anarchist, and a white antiracist.
 I speak English and Spanish fluently.
-I have taught in many contexts including the university as well as facilitated many meetings, and I bring all of these values and experiences to my teaching, workshop design, and facilitation as well.
+I have taught in many contexts including the university, as well as facilitated many meetings, and I bring all of these values and experiences to my teaching, workshop design, research, and facilitation as well.